dafer45/TBTK/doc/Manual.md

 Object oriented programming greatly extends this powerful technique.

 Scientific computing is often computationally intensive and much thought therefore goes into the development of different algorithms for solving the same problem.
-Different algorithms may have their own strengths and weaknesses making them the preffered choice under different circumstances.
+Different algorithms may have their own strengths and weaknesses making them the preferred choice under different circumstances.
 Often such algorithms are implemented in completely different software packages with little reuse of code, even though the code for the main algorithm may be a small part of the actual code.
 This is a likely result when data structures are an afterthought and results in both replicated work and less reliable code since code that is reused in multiple projects is much more extensively tested.
 A key to handling situations like this is called polymorphism and is a principle whereby different components essentially provides identical or partly identical contracts to the outside world, even though they internally may work very differently.